diem/diem/developers.diem.com/docs/move/creating-coins.md

 $ move publish src/modules
 ```

-To test our `Coin` module we'll createa small script that creates a value of our `Coin` type.
+To test our `Coin` module we'll create a small script that creates a value of our `Coin` type.
 The following code should go into `src/scripts/test-coin.move`:

 ```=
 script {